AryamanSriva/Credit-Card-Fraud-Detection-using-R/README.md

 # Credit Card Fraud Detection

-This project aims to predict fraudulent credit card transactions using ML
+This project aims to predict fraudulent credit card transactions using ML.

 The dataset contains 284,807 transactions out of which 492 are identified as fraudulent.
 Given the highly imbalanced nature of the dataset appropriate handling is required before model building.